BetaMasaheft/makepdf/README.md

 Once you are finished with the final touches, you can transform this into PDF by running from this file the preconfigured transformation FO2PDF.
 Be carefull after modifying this catalogue.fo file.
 If you run again from `driver.xml` the catalogue2PDF transformation scenario your PDF will be overwritten, not your FO, which will be simply ignored.
 If you run again from `driver.xml` the catalogue2FO transformation scenario your FO will be overwritten, with no effect on your PDF until you also run FO2PDF.
 Changing filenames in the output section of the transformation scenario, or moving your output file once transformed,  will allow you to preserve previous version of each file.

+If you want to check your FO for debugging purposes, you can run from `driver.xml`  both catalogue2FO and catalogue2PDF selecting them both in "Configure Transformation Scenario" .

 ## driver.xml
 This package was designed for catalogues, although it can be used for other purposes as well, by simply not including the manuscripts.